How to Photograph Your Paintings for Print Reproduction

-It is essential to have the equipment below when photographing art.
+As a professional photographer, it is essential to have the equipment below when photographing art for reproduction purposes.

 Easel: Use for holding artwork upright and square to the camera.